ananyaa7/Calorie_Tracker/README.md

 What we did in further details:
 Gisella:

-Did most of the components in the Landing page:
+1.Did most of the components in the Landing page:
-Taking a user’s input for their health record and storing it into the database Rendering data from Food database into the food table Creating a summary of the user’s statistics (whether they are on deficit or surplus based on the foods they chose) Generate a user’s health summary (history of their BMI) Incorporate stored procedure and trigger to show recommended exercises for the user I also helped Heet write the backend APIs for each of these get and post requests in the Landing page
+2.Taking a user’s input for their health record and storing it into the database 3.Rendering data from Food database into the food table 4.Creating a summary of the user’s statistics (whether they are on deficit or surplus based on the foods they chose) 5.Generate a user’s health summary (history of their BMI) 6.Incorporate stored procedure and trigger to show recommended exercises for the user 7.I also helped Heet write the backend APIs for each of these get and post requests in the Landing page

 Brenda:

-Did SignUp and Login and all functionalities within such as: authentication, forgot password, incorrect email and password, routing.
+1.Did SignUp and Login and all functionalities within such as: authentication, forgot password, incorrect email and password, routing.
-Implementing the Search feature for displaying the foods on the table.
+2.Implementing the Search feature for displaying the foods on the table.
-Implementing React’s useState and useEffect to get user input before passing it to various api calls on the backend (such as handling checkbox, textfield, etc).
+3.Implementing React’s useState and useEffect to get user input before passing it to various api calls on the backend (such as handling checkbox, textfield, etc).
-Display exercise front-end.
+4.Display exercise front-end.
-Working with Gisella to call the stored procedure from the front-end.
+5.Working with Gisella to call the stored procedure from the front-end.
-Connecting the creative component line chart to the backend by doing some JSON parsing.
+6.Connecting the creative component line chart to the backend by doing some JSON parsing.

 Heet:
-Worked on most of the backend
+1.Worked on most of the backend
-Set up the connection to the database from the server file Implemented and developed SQL queries to retrieve the data from the database Set up the backend APIs for the login, signup, and landing page.
+2.Set up the connection to the database from the server file 3.Implemented and developed SQL queries to retrieve the data from the database 4.Set up the backend APIs for the login, signup, and landing page.
-Implemented the backend for the filters, advanced components, creative components, stored procedures and trigger Implemented the get and post calls in the backend and connect them with the frontend Helped Brenda to develop the creative component
+5.Implemented the backend for the filters, advanced components, creative components, stored procedures and trigger 6.Implemented the get and post calls in the backend and connect them with the frontend 7.Helped Brenda to develop the creative component

 Ananya:
-Created formulas for calorie calculation
-Implemented front end line chart for creative component Created advanced query such as history and search Worked with Heet on adding code block for order and delete Worked with Heet for registration and login backend
+1.Created formulas for calorie calculation 2.Implemented front end line chart for creative component 3.Created advanced query such as history and search 4.Worked with Heet on adding code block for order and delete 5.Worked with Heet for registration and login backend 6.Helped develop cretive component